todocodo/Karate-Referee-Sign-Recognizer/README.txt

 Karate Referee Signal Detection using Mediapipe and OpenCV

-FYP - Todor Ranchev
+Author - Todor Ranchev

 Software:

 	- Python 3.8 or later version
-	- anaconda (optional)
+	- Anaconda (optional)
 	- Jupyter Notebook (optional)

-	A software which can read ipynb files for example (jupyter notebook, google colab)
+	A software which can read ipynb files - for example (jupyter notebook, google colab)

 	All libraries are listed in the notebook files together with some instructions